bradleysawler/python/README.md

 # python

-Will add misc info here related to python.
+I will add misc info here related to python.